 Lake Arthur is a very small town located in the state of Louisiana.
 With a population of 2,594 people and just one neighborhood, Lake Arthur is the 151st largest community in Louisiana.

-Lake Arthur is a blue-collar town, with 36.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lake Arthur, you'll notice that it is more blue-collar than most other communities in America.
+36.30% of Lake Arthur’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lake Arthur is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Lake Arthur who work in sales jobs (18.20%), office and administrative support (13.70%), and food service (9.30%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lake Arthur is worth considering.